Lodi Dodgers: 1966 to 1969: California League Lodi Crushers

 Jophery Brown played for Lodi in 1967 in his second professional season, after playing collegiately at Grambling State University.
 Brown remained with Lodi in 1968, pitching to an 18-9 record for the Crushers and receiving a promotion to the Chicago Cubs at the end of Lodi's season.
 After a brief major league pitching career with the Cubs, Brown then became an award-winning stunt man and actor.
 Brown followed his older brother, Calvin Brown, who was a founding member of the Black Stuntmen's Association into the industry.
 Brown first entered his stunt man career, serving as Bill Cosby's stunt double in the television series I Spy.
 In 2010, Brown was awarded the Taurus Lifetime Achievement Award for his stuntwork.

 The 1968 Lodi Crushers improved to a third-place finish in the eight-team Class A California League.
 The Crushers remained a Chicago Cubs affiliate and completed the 1968 regular season with a 75–65 record, playing the season under managers Jim Marshall and Al Heist.
 Lodi finished 5.0 games behind the first place San Jose Bees.
 Lodi did not qualify for the playoff won by the Fresno Giants over San Jose.
 Lodi pitcher Jophery Brown tied for the league lead with 18 wins.

 Lodi manager Jim Marshall was a rookie manager with Lodi in 1968 and advanced to manage in the Chicago Cubs Class AA affiliate San Antonio Missions in 1969.
 Marshall continued to manage in the minor leagues before becoming a major league coach with the 1974 Chicago Cubs.
 In 1975, Marshall became the manager of the Chicago Cubs for two seasons and later managed the 1979 Oakland Athletics.
 With Oakland, Marshall managed Baseball Hall of Fame member Rickey Henderson in his rookie season before Marshall was replaced as the Oakland manager by Billy Martin for the 1980 season.
 Upon Henderson's promotion to the major leagues on June 24, 1979, Marshall immediately installed him as the leadoff hitter for Oakland.

 After playing their first three seasons as a Chicago Cubs affiliate, the franchise became an Oakland Athletics affiliate for the 1969 California League season, while keeping Lodi "Crushers" nickname.
 Lodi finished in last place in the eight-team Class A level league's final regular season standings.
 The Crushers ended the 1969 season with a 57–83 record, to finish in eighth place.
 The Lodi managers were Billy Klaus (43-62), Warren Hacker (8-6) and Eli Grba (6-15).
-While finishing in last place in the eight-team league Lodi ended the season 24.0 games behind the Stockton Ports in the overall standings.
+While finishing in last place in the eight-team league, Lodi ended the season 24.0 games behind the first place Stockton Ports in the overall standings.
 Lodi did not qualify for the playoff won by Stockton over the Visalia Mets.